Lerici Legge il Mare IX edition 2019

 With the partecipation of:

-- Chiara Lombardi: Impact of the climate changement on the marine ecosystems: the bioconstruction deal
+- Chiara Lombardi: Environmental impacts of the climate change on the sea ecosystems: the bio construction case (ENEA)

 It’s an antique triangular latin sailing boat for the goods transport.
 A safe and solid boat, for off coast and coast sailing, full loaded, too.
 Easy docking also outside the harbour.
 A special thanks to its crew, an appreciated presence at our events.